 Since the Apple Mail Privacy Protection feature was released, we recommend A/B testing by click rates rather than open rates.

-If you’d like to learn more about this, check out our ultimate guide on email marketing A/B testing made simple.
+If you’d like to learn more about this, check out our ultimate guide on email marketing A/B testing.

-We’ve also tapped into our 2021 data to find out the best time to send your email (hint—10AM is a good sending hour).
-While you can use these studies as a rough guide for your digital marketing, it’s also important to do your own research and get to know your supporters, to find your own optimal sending frequency.
+We’ve also tapped into our 2021 data to find the best time to send your email (hint—10AM is a good sending hour).
+While you can use these studies as a rough guide for your digital marketing, it’s also important to do your own testing and get to know your supporters to find your optimal sending frequency.